AmmarKamoona/Kamoona.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Ammar Kamoona is a Postdoctor Reseacher of artificial intelligence at the RMIT EV living Lab.
+His research interests include anomaly detection in machine vision, multiobjective optimization, machine learning and its application to EV integration to the grid, AI applications of battery management systems, AI application to power grid, and random finite statistics.